 East Tennessee Preservation Conference

-For the past nine years, Knox Heritage and the East Tennessee Preservation Alliance have brought the East Tennessee Preservation Conference to our region.
+For over a decade, Knox Heritage and the East Tennessee Preservation Alliance have brought the East Tennessee Preservation Conference to our region.
 It has become a cherished event for those who love history, historic sites, and learning about preservation methods.

-Each year, a different community is highlighted by the conference.
-Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville, and Morristown have hosted the event before Clinton.
+Many regional communities have been highlighted by the conference.
+Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville, Morristown, and Clinton have hosted the event.
 Attendees include preservation professionals, architects, planners, tourism professionals, government and community leaders, economic developers, real estate professionals and others who have found that advanced knowledge of historic preservation principles and practices has value.
 It is a great event for learning, networking and experiencing historic sites distinctive to the host community.

 “Extraordinary speakers, an informed and motivated audience and one of the best conferences I have ever witnessed!” – Kenneth Libby, CDF Haley Farm Business Manager on the 2017 East Tennessee Preservation Conference in Clinton, TN